Behold the most insane Tetris clone you will ever play: PuffTris

 The more lines you match the more wildly the game board swings around in all three dimensions.
 It gets even more insane than you can see above, I just didn’t have that good of a game when I was capturing the video.

 Another random cool bit about the game: The soundtrack is contained in a file called “pufftris.mod,” which when opened in a music player like Winamp displays the title of the piece as “zaggazogga,” and includes the comment (apparently in Swedish) “NU E DET BROTTOM!
 Ursäkta för att jag gör detta!”
-Google translates that as “Now e the rush!
+This appears to translate roughly as “NOW, IT’S A CRIME!
 Excuse me for doing this!”
 In my book, any game with a soundtrack called “zaggazogga” would be awesome for that reason alone.

 I don’t remember where I originally got this game.
 According to the game’s closing screen it was released in May 1996, and I have had it floating around on various hard drives since high school.
 When I thought I had lost it in transition between computers, I tried numerous times to locate it on the internet with zero luck, and other than the reference on the game’s closing screen to an entity called “PuffSoft” and the game designer “Jesse,” there aren’t any clues as to who exactly created this game.

 Some time after I published this post and video, PuffTris appeared online on the website collectingsmiles.com.
 Here’s the site description: